Presentation on the topic of Karelia. Presentation on the topic of traveling to the country of Karelia. School uniforms in Karelia.

 Slide 7

-"In a blue field on golden staffs, red banners laid crosswise."
+“In a blue field on golden poles there are red banners placed crosswise.”

 Historical coat of arms of Sortavala (Serdoblya) (1788)